bmaher74/quant_at/data/README.md

 * hft.csv: High-frequency data in 5-minute bars.
 * earnings.csv: List of companies announcing their earnings per day.

-Composite unique Id for stock ticker is comprised of the symbol `sym` and the date `dt`.
+Composite unique Id for a simple finance record is comprised of the symbol `sym` and the date `dt`.

 Futures data is retrieved from Quandl; we use their API access, for which you need to create a `.quandl` file with the API access key in